 Fifty years ago, geopolitical chest-puffing spurned a competition between the United States and Russia to see who would land on the moon first.
-Today, a new race has commenced — this one driven primarily by the economics of mining the moon.
+Today, a new race has commenced — this one driven primarily by the economics of moon mining.
 Water, rare elements and metals exist on the moon, according to NASA, and governmental and private space entities are betting on the potential profit of these space resources.
 They could be harvested for use on Earth, or they could help to build and power lunar habitats that could serve as way stations to nearby asteroids, as well as Mars and beyond.
 How companies might undertake such a venture and return high-value materials to Earth remains to be seen.
-But entrepreneurs from private and public agencies are making the case that mining the moon could preserve our planet’s own resources and create new opportunities for exploring the solar system.
+But entrepreneurs from private and public agencies are making the case that moon mining could preserve our planet’s own resources and create new opportunities for exploring the solar system.

 Moon Metals and More